 The Landscape Institute are delighted to be able to award prizes to graduating students in Landscape Architecture from the Edinburgh School of Architecture and Landscape Architecture, Edinburgh College of Art, University of Edinburgh.
-This year students had final year additional options of 3 uniquely different Scottish sites including rural, island and post industrial as well as the Manhattan Project, a collaboration with the School of Architecture.
+This year students had final year additional options of 3 uniquely different Scottish sites including rural, island and post industrial as well as Island Territories vi: Manhattan: Scapeland, a collaboration with the School of Architecture.
 The successful award winning students were announced at the Graduation Ceremony on 4th July 2019 by Alex Burton of the LIS.

 Best Portfolio Prize is shared between:

 - Yun Liu